TheGiftsProject/isc_analytics/README.md

 ## Usage

-The basic way to use isc_analytics is to simply follow the *Getting Started* step, and then you'll have visitor tracking set in KISSmetrics and Google Analytics.
+The basic way to use isc_analytics is to simply follow the **Getting Started** step, which will guide you on how to enable simple visitor tracking in KISSmetrics and Google Analytics

-If you need more, there's a client-side & server-side tracking analytics.
+If you need more, there's a client-side & server-side tracking analytics API.
 (Enabled just for KISSmetrics)

 ## Getting Started